-To allow G1 to evacuate single old generation regions, G1 tracks locations of cross-region references that is references that point from one region to another.
+To enable G1 to evacuate single old generation regions, G1 tracks locations of cross-region references, that is references that point from one region to another.
 The set of cross-region references pointing into a given region is called that region's remembered set.
 The remembered sets must be updated when moving the contents of a region.
 Maintenance of the regions' remembered sets is mostly concurrent.
-For performance purposes, G1 doesn’t immediately update the remembered set of a region when the application installs a new cross-region reference between two objects.
+For performance purposes, G1 doesn't immediately update the remembered set of a region when the application installs a new cross-region reference between two objects.
 Remembered set update requests are delayed and batched for efficiency.

 G1 requires complete remembered sets for garbage collection, so the Update RS phase of the garbage collection processes any outstanding remembered set update requests.
 The Scan RS phase searches for object references in remembered sets, moves region contents, and then updates these object references to the new locations.
-Depending on the application these two phases may take a significant amount of time.
+Depending on the application, these two phases may take a significant amount of time.

 Adjusting the size of the heap regions by using the option